(Spoken on September 10, 1972)

 Activity becomes spiritual and helpful in our internal progress only when it is a vital part of our life.
 We are usually tied up with traditions such as charity or self-restraint, etc., which remain merely an outer discipline.
 We have religious family disciplines which we mistake for spiritual practices.
 Our grandmothers, grandfathers, and elders have religious family traditions.
 There are many kinds of prejudiced traditions, and two of these can be easily mistaken for spirituality: the tradition of dana, or charity, and the tradition of self-restraint.

-Now, charity is very good, very essential, and self-discipline is indispensible, but they can instantly get converted into a routine with which our vital life or consciousness has no concern at all.
+Now, charity is very good, very essential, and self-discipline is indispensible, but they can at once get converted into a routine with which our vital life or consciousness has no concern at all.
 Charity is not parting with some object, but this is the traditional description of it.
 When we voluntarily part with something that seems to belong to us, and we give it away to someone, we regard it as charity.
 But it must have a connection with our life.
 Suppose we give charity to avoid income tax.
 This is not charity because it is not vitally connected with our life.
 It gives a veneer, an outward show of having given up something, but we have really given up nothing.
 We have only gained something by that charity.
 So when charity only glorifies our ego more than what it was earlier, how can we call it charity?
 Charity is a parting with that which is really ours, and when parting with it, we give a share of our personality itself.
 There is a reduction of our ego, and not the enhancement of it.
 We do not become richer by charity in the worldly parlance.
 On the other hand, it appears as if our possessions get reduced.

 But we deliberately enter into this discipline of charity for the sake of enhancing the spiritual values of our life while the material values may appear to get diminished.
 Our happiness, not our sorrow, is shared in charity.
 In charity, our sorrows are not shared, but our satisfactions and joys are shared.
 That is called charity.
 But if we give charity to escape from a problem or a difficulty or a sorrow that may come upon us, that charity is bereft of spiritual worth because only that which is virtuous in the eyes of God can be called virtuous.
 If people call us virtuous, we need not necessarily be so because the inner antaryamin will begin to see what we are doing.